This post may contain affiliate links. Please read my Disclosure for more info.

 Organ(y)c tampons are free from perfumes, colouring agents, and polymers and are made using 100% certified organic unbleached cotton.

 Organ(y)c tampons are free from perfumes, colouring agents, and polymers and are made using 100% certified organic unbleached cotton.
 These make a great eco-swap if you’re not quite ready to try a menstrual cup, or for days when it is tricky to use a menstrual cup – if you’re travelling or don’t have access to a washbasin.

 If you’re already on a mission to have zero-waste periods, you’ll know how much money you’ve saved on not having to buy tampons and pads all the time.
 I really have saved so much money over the past 4 years, as well as reducing my impact on the environment by avoiding flushing sanitary products and sending waste to landfill.

-Have you already found products you like using – let me know in the comments below!
+Has this inspired you to try a zero waste period?
+Or have you already found products you like using – let me know in the comments below!

 Here are some other ways you can reach zero waste in the bathroom.

 |Natalie Shirlaw is passionate about healthy living and writes posts about wellbeing.
 If you enjoyed this article, be sure to pin it or share it!|